 The board represents a cross-section of the community interested in raising funds to help students, teachers and the schools.
 The ASF Board includes parents, business professionals, general community members, at least one Ashland School District teacher and one representative from the Ashland School Board.
 The Superintendent of Schools is a non-voting member of the ASF board.
 The ASF has an Executive Director who manages the ASF office and reports to the ASF Board of Directors.

 As community members, members of the ASF board are united in their support of public education and their belief that quality public education is the backbone of our community.

-The Ashland Schools Foundation works through a series of committees, including a Grants committee, a Campaign (fund raising) committee, a Public Relations committee, and a Finance committee.
+The Ashland Schools Foundation works through a series of committees, with topics such as: Grants, Fund Development, School & Community Outreach, Marketing, Finance, and a number of Monster Dash committees.
 ASF welcomes parent and community involvement.
-If you are interested in being nominated for the ASF board, or would like to volunteer to help on ASF committees, please call (482-8197) or email the ASF office (firstname.lastname@example.org).
+If you are interested in being nominated for the ASF board, or would like to volunteer to help on ASF committees, please email the ASF office (firstname.lastname@example.org).

 What is the relationship of ASF to Ashland School District?

 The Ashland Schools Foundation is independent of the Ashland School District.
 ASF governance and decision-making are entirely separate from those of the District.
 ASF works closely, however, with District leadership to obtain information about District needs as identified by the Lead Team of administrators, teacher groups, and others within the District.
 This information is used in determining ASF goals for fundraising and fund allocation.

 What is the relationship of the ASF to the School Board?

 The Ashland School District #5 Board of Directors is comprised of five members who are elected by school district patrons (eligible voters living within the district boundaries) to represent their interests in District policy-making and budget development.
 The School Board is responsible for hiring the Superintendent.